kevontheweb/capcad/README.md

 # capcad 🔨

-webapp to generate CAD models of capacitors at arbitrary dimensions for use in EDA software, because I'm sick of making cylinders in FreeCAD
+webapp to generate CAD models of capacitors at arbitrary dimensions for use in EDA software, because I'm sick of making cylinders in FreeCAD (currently only makes cylinders :kek:)

 ## setup